 At Platinum Bianca manages the Platinum International Health Care Fund and leads the healthcare sector team.

-Dr. Rubin also holds an MBA from The University of Massachusetts Amherst, is a CFA charter holder, earned his medical doctorate at The University of Chicago, and holds a B.S. in Electrical Engineering from The UCLA Samueli School of Engineering, where he was the student graduation speaker.
-Dr. Rubin was appointed as a Director of SpeeDx Pty Ltd in 2019.
+Prior to joining Sands Capital Ventures, Mike became a board-certified physician and surgeon, completing his fellowship training at Harvard Medical School.
+Mike holds an MBA from University of Massachusetts Amherst; earned his medical doctorate at The University of Chicago; and holds a B.S. in electrical engineering from University of California, Los Angeles, Samueli School of Engineering, where he was the student graduation speaker.
+Mike is also a CFA charterholder.

 Founded in 2009, SpeeDx is an Australian-based private company with offices in London and the US, and distributors across Europe.
 SpeeDx employs a growing number of team members across our three offices in Sydney, Austin, and London.
 Follow us on LinkedIn for more information about SpeeDx careers.